naturalis/mycorrhiza/README.md

 - `ATxMB` - liverworts and mosses (M,B) form a monophyletic group, and so do hornworts and vascular plants (A,T), resulting in:
   `((Marchantiophyta,Bryophyta),(Anthocerotophyta,Tracheophyta));`

+Since phylogenetic inference under different rooting scenarios has already been performed by Frida at the outset of the analyses recorded here, the most computationally intensive steps that need to be taken involve ancestral state reconstruction.
+In a previous iteration, Frida had done this using a dispersal model where state changes were modeled as migrations.
+Here we will instead do the analysis in a more standard way, using [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html), so that each state change is a transition that is modeled in a Q matrix, which is amenable to parameter restriction so that various hypotheses can be tested using Bayes Factors.

+## Ancestral state reconstruction

+Because different higher taxa among the mycorrhiza can associate with land plants in different combinations there is potentially a very large number of states: if we treat every permutation of associations as a potential state within the context of a phylogenetic comparative analysis we will end up with an explosion of parameters in the Q matrix such that the analysis becomes practically intractable.
+But, we can reduce the number of parameters in the following ways:

+- We only take the empirically observed combinations of observations, not all permutations.
+- We disallow transitions where more than one association is gained or lost instantaneously.
+- We then do a Reversible Jump MCMC analysis to further reduce the Q matrix.

 ## Preparing the input data